-On January 1, 2018, the Company adopted FASB ASC Topic 606, Revenue from Contracts with Customers ("Topic 606") and, as it had no prior revenue or contracts with customers, there was no transition required nor any impact on prior results.
-Topic 606 requires entities to recognize revenue through the application of a five-step model, which includes identification of the contract, identification of the performance obligations, determination of the transaction price, allocation of the transaction price to the performance obligations.
+On January 1, 2018, the Company adopted Topic 606 and, as it had no prior revenue or contracts with customers, there was no transition required nor any impact on prior results.
+Topic 606 requires entities to recognize revenue through the application of a five-step model, which includes identification of the contract, identification of the performance obligations, determination of the transaction price, allocation of the transaction price to the performance obligations and recognition of revenue as the entity satisfies the performance obligations.

 The Company enters into contracts that include various combinations of products, accessories, software and services, each of which are generally distinct and are accounted for as separate performance obligations.
-Product sales includes BolaWrap products and accessorites.
+Product sales includes BolaWrap products and accessories.
 Other revenue includes VR revenues, service, training and shipping revenues.

-A performance obligation is a promise in a contract to transfer a distinct good or service to a customer and is the unit of account in Topic 606.
-For contracts with a single performance obligation, the entire transaction price is allocated to the single performance obligation.
+A performance obligation is a promise in a contract to transfer a distinct good or service to a customer and is the unit of account in Topic 606 For contracts with a single performance obligation, the entire transaction price is allocated to the single performance obligation.
 For contracts with multiple performance obligations, the Company allocates the contract transaction price to each performance obligation using the Company's estimate of the standalone selling price ("SSP" or "SSPs") of each distinct good or service in a contract.
 The Company determines SSPs based on the relative SSP.
 If the SSP is not observable through past transactions, the Company estimates the SSP considering available information such as market conditions and internally approved pricing guidelines related to the performance obligations.